kryzin/kryzin-com/README.md

 - Responsivness
   - icons in settings are not centered on mobile
-- sample blog post on home page (check this out!)
-- fix flash of unstyled content

 **Might add in the future:**

 - Font Size switch
-- Search bar in Blog Page
+  - Move posts query to blog.js and pass items into Posts component
+- Better sample posts
+- Change categories to tags (+ multi)
+- Make searchbar + tags work together

 **Styles, themes, modes etc.**